 International students completing secondary school in the United States must submit official transcripts from their U.S. high school, as well as transcripts from any secondary work (grades 9–12, including partial years) completed outside the U.S. Your current U.S. high school may submit their copy of your prior school transcript.

 *If studying in a 13-year system, academic records for grades 10–13 are required.

 If you apply via the Common Application, you can self-report your courses and grades from the equivalent of grades 9–12 for the purposes of reviewing your application.
 Grades should be reported exactly as they appear on your transcript, not converted to a U.S. GPA equivalent.
 Official transcripts must be sent from all schools attended if you are accepted and plan to enroll at UW–Madison.
 If you apply via the UW System Application or elect to not self-report via the Common Application, we require you to submit official transcripts from all schools attended at the time of application.

 Our office does not accept emailed or notarized transcripts.
 In order to be considered official, transcripts must be sent directly from the educational institution via a secure electronic document sending service (Common Application, Parchment, Docufide, etc.) or by postal mail.
 Paper transcripts sent to our office must bear an official school seal or be printed on the school’s custom watermarked/security paper.
 In cases where students have only one copy of an external examination result or credential, school counselors can make certified copies of the original documents and submit them to our office along with any internal transcripts.
-Documents submitted to UW–Madison as part of the application review process will not be returned.

 If the official transcript is not in English, we require both the original version and an English translation.
 This translation can be provided by the student or another person able to translate.